jac-lene/michaelcoltun-site/README.md

 ## Site Planning Wireframes

 This is a professional website for musician Michael Coltun.
-Below are Adobe Illustrator renderings of the site design.
+Below are Adobe Illustrator renderings of the design.
+The site is a 'one-page' scrollable layout, with integrated animation for the home page, Michael's name, and nav links.

 ![Artboard 1](https://user-images.githubusercontent.com/97763546/192384662-04aaa03e-0188-4721-9c7e-b205fde8832f.png)